django-commons/django-typer/doc/source/howto.rst

             :linenos:

-.. _print_result:

 Toggle on/off result printing
 -----------------------------

 Django's :class:`~django.core.management.BaseCommand` writes any truthy value returned from :meth:`~django.core.management.BaseCommand.handle` to stdout.
-:class:`~django_typer.management.TyperCommand` does not: return values are for callers (see :ref:`call_commands`) and output is whatever the command chooses to print.
+:class:`~django_typer.management.TyperCommand` does not: return values are for callers (see :ref:`howto:Call Commands from Code`) and output is whatever the command chooses to print.
 To get Django_'s behavior back, set the class field ``print_result`` to True and truthy return values will be written to stdout:

 .. tabs::